shaman-apprentice/old-donkey/whyJSBlog/part-3.md

 ![Problems 01 - 10 with average startup time subtracted](./euler-evaluation/screenshots/problems01-10WithAverageStartupTimeSubtracted.png)

 In general I was surprised, that all of the problems were so fast.
 I remember that my solutions were way slower back at my studies time without being more sophisticated.
-Back then I didn't even calculate the primes myself but used precalculated primes.
+Back then, I didn't even calculate the primes myself but used precalculated primes.
 Now I can calculate all primes below 2 million and add them up in less than 2 seconds.
 On the other side it's not too surprising as I have upgraded my PC multiple times since then.

 I was curious in a longer executing problem, so I solved [problem 70](https://projecteuler.net/problem=70) as well, evaluated in below diagram.
 Python once again is outpaced by its lack of a JIT compiler.
 Java and JavaScript outperform C by roughly 20%.
 To be fair, I am not an experienced C programmer and did no fancy optimizing stuff C probably enables you to do.